-- Clients are assessed by the Behavioral Health and Recovery Division (BHRD) Clinical Specialist a minimum of once every 12 months; - Clients are identified for discharge when they: - Are no longer financially or functionally eligible for the Community Options Program Entry System (COPES) or Medically Needy Waiver Program; - Have physical health deterioration to the extent that they no longer require the services of a mental health setting; - Have care needs exceeding the level of care provided by the skilled staff at BHRC; - Are at risk for imminent harm or at risk for causing imminent harm to other participants; - Refuse to participate in mental health services; or - Do not need daily intervention for mental health symptoms and behaviors. - The Provider Care Coordinator consults with the BHRD Clinical Specialist and Home and Community Services (HCS) staff (by phone or in person) when the need for discharge has been identified by the HCS case manager; and - The Provider Care Coordinator, in conjunction with the BHRD Clinical Specialist or designee, notifies HCS staff when a participant has been identified who may be appropriate for or require discharge from the facility into another appropriate or least restrictive setting.
+- Clients are assessed by the Behavioral Health and Recovery Division (BHRD) Clinical Specialist a minimum of once every 12 months. - Clients are identified for discharge when they: - Are no longer financially or functionally eligible for the Community Options Program Entry System (COPES) or Medically Needy Waiver Program. - Have physical health deterioration to the extent that they no longer require the services of a mental health setting. - o Have care needs exceeding the level of care provided by the skilled staff at BHRC. - Are at risk for imminent harm or at risk for causing imminent harm to other participants. - o Refuse to participate in mental health services; or - o Do not need daily intervention for mental health symptoms and behaviors. - The Provider Care Coordinator consults with the BHRD Clinical Specialist and Home and Community Services (HCS) staff (by phone or in person) when the need for discharge has been identified by the HCS case manager; and - The Provider Care Coordinator, in conjunction with the BHRD Clinical Specialist or designee, notifies HCS staff when a participant has been identified who may be appropriate for or require discharge from the facility into another appropriate or least restrictive setting.

-BHRC Eligibility Criteria Medicaid Status Yes, limited non-Medicaid funding available with BHRD approval Age Range 18 years and older Authorization Needed Yes Additional Criteria Referred by King County Hospital and Community Liaisons (KCHL) based on the Residential Services Screening Form (Screening Form) and Residential Services Placement Request Form (Residential Application) and meets medical necessity.
-In addition to the priority standards stated above for all Mental Health Residential Programs, BHRC clients must meet the following requirements: An individual meets functional eligibility for the Community Options Program Entry System (COPES) or Medically Needy Waiver Program, including: Requires substantial or total assistance with one or more of the following tasks: Bed mobility; Locomotion; Bathing; Transfer; Medication assistance; or Toileting; and Degruines exilted numering each or is at risk for placement in a numering Requires skilled nursing care or is at risk for placement in a nursing facility within 30 days; An individual who has a mental illness diagnosis which is considered to be a serious and persistent mental illness.
-An individual demonstrates serious functional impairment in several areas such as judgment, thinking, or mood, and the functional impairment must affect the client's ability to attend to activities of daily living and community living.
-An individual is willing and able to actively participate in mental health services.
-An individual has impairment(s) and corresponding service need(s) as a result of the covered mental illness.
-An individual has unmet need(s) which cannot be more appropriately met by Home and Community Services (HCS), mental health services, or informal systems or supports.
-An individual who is not eligible to receive other mental health or HCS services in a less restrictive setting.
-An individual has failed in previous community-based settings and requires skilled nursing services.
+BHRC Eligibility Criteria

+Medicaid Status Yes, limited non-Medicaid funding available with BHRD approval

+Age Range 18 years and older

+Authorization Needed Yes

+Additional Criteria Referred by King County Hospital and Community Liaisons (KCHL) based on the Residential Services Screening Form (Screening Form) and Residential Services Placement Request Form (Residential Application) and meets medical necessity.
+Individual meets functional eligibility for the Community Options Program Entry System (COPES) or Medically Needy Waiver Program, including: Requires substantial or total assistance with one or more of the following tasks: Bed mobility.
+Locomotion.
+Bathing.
+Transfer.
+Medication assistance; or Toileting; and Requires skilled nursing care or is at risk for placement in a nursing facility within 30 days.
+Has a mental illness diagnosis which is considered to be a serious and persistent mental illness.
+Demonstrates serious functional impairment in several areas such as judgment, thinking, or mood, and the functional impairment must affect the client's ability to attend to activities of daily living and community living.
+Is willing and able to actively participate in mental health services.
+Has impairment(s) and corresponding service need(s) as a result of the covered mental illness.
+Has unmet need(s) which cannot be more appropriately met by Home and Community Services (HCS), mental health services, or informal systems or supports.
+Is not eligible to receive other mental health or HCS services in a less restrictive setting.
+Has failed in previous community-based settings and requires skilled nursing services.

-BHRC Reporting Requirements Monthly Reports Benson Heights Rehabilitation Center Census Log Semi-Annual Reports • The Provider combines information with that identified in the BHRD Outpatient Benefit Scope and follow the Outpatient Benefit Scope Reporting Requirements.
+BHRC Reporting Requirements Monthly Reports Benson Heights Rehabilitation Center Census Log Provider combines information with that identified in the BHRD Outpatient Benefit Scope and follow the Outpatient Benefit Scope Reporting Requirements.